 Reading Circle Book Club

-During the year, based upon input from students, a book will be chosen that addresses women's issues (for example, friendships, domestic violence, gender equality, political oppression).
-The members of the group come together to discuss the topics that surface, both in general as well as in context of their own lives.
+During the year, based upon input from students, a book will be chosen that addresses women's issues (e.g., friendships, domestic violence, gender equality, political oppression).
+The members of the group come together to discuss the topics that surface, both in general as well as in the context of their own lives.

 Women and Career Support Group